Guilherme Torres: Udinese

 On 7 July 2014, Guilherme Torres agreed a transfer to Serie A club Udinese, signing a contract on 18 July.
 He made his debut in the category on 31 August, starting in a 2–0 home win against Empoli.
 A regular starter during the 2014–15 season, Guilherme lost his space in 2015–16 after the arrival of countryman Edenílson.

 Deportivo La Coruña

 On 16 July 2016, Guilherme Torres was loaned to La Liga club Deportivo de La Coruña for one year, with a buyout clause.

 Backed by the coaches’ trust, he went on to enjoy a brilliant first season in La Liga, becoming a regular in the Deportivo roster and convincing the Spaniards to activate his Udinese release clause of €4.5 million at the end of the season.
 After being a regular starter, Dépor activated his clause and he signed a permanent four-year contract with the club.

-Eager to build on his progress and keep developing, Guilherme Torres had an excellent season in La Liga, although he was unable to prevent Deportivo from suffering relegation.
+Guilherme performed poorly in the 2015/2016 campaign and thus was unable to prevent Deportivo from suffering relegation.

 Unwilling to take a step down to the Segunda Division, the midfielder searched for a way out from the Spanish club, finally sealing a transfer to Greek giants Olympiacos.